We are a dedicated team of dynamic young leaders who represent the youth voice and the vision of Earth Guardians

-As one of 21 youth plaintiffs suing the United States Government in the landmark Climate Case, Aji is taking matters into his own hands.
+As one of 21 youth plaintiffs suing the United States Government in a Landmark U.S. Federal Climate Lawsuit, Aji is taking matters into his own hands.
 He is also plaintiff on another youth-driven lawsuit demanding that Washington's environmental department act to mitigate climate change.

 As a passionate speaker, Jonathon's goal is to inspire more young leaders into climate action.
 Jonathon first connected with activism by sleeping on the street with the Occupy movement in 2011.
 In the years following, his love of nature and hunger for justice brought him into the climate justice movement.
 He recruited for Powershift 2012, marched in solidarity with Idle No More, protested planned pipelines, and organized for the People's Climate March.
 Currently, Jonathon is involved in organizing against tar sands in his homeland of Canada.

 Jonathon has the natural ability to connect with young people, having spent years working with kids in outdoor education and at-risk youth programs.
 In his spare time, Jonathon enjoys performing slam poetry and mentoring youth.

 Isabella Zizi, 22, is a member of the Northern Cheyenne, Arikara, and Muskogee Creek tribes and the founder of Earth Guardians Bay Area.
 Zizi's family has resided in Richmond, California for over 40 years and have served the Native community profoundly by bringing the first ever Native American Health Center and pow-wow to their city.